Julio Aparicio Díaz: Career

 On 21 May 2010 Aparicio was severely injured during a performance when a bull gored him.
-Aparicio was participating in the San Isidro Festival in Las Ventas, performing with a 530 kg (1,168 lb) bull named Opiparo when he lost his footing and was gored through the neck and out of his mouth by the bull's right horn.
 The incident happened as Aparicio was attempting the faena, a series of passes in which a torero uses his cape and sword before delivering the estocada, or death blow.
 The bull immediately withdrew its horn from Aparicio's neck, and Aparicio attempted to leave the bullring, but lost consciousness and had to be carried out.
 Two other matadors stepped in and slew Opiparo.
 The result of the injury was a punctured tongue, a fractured hard palate, a fractured upper maxilla and several broken teeth.
 Doctors at Las Ventas operated on Aparicio for an hour and performed an emergency tracheotomy to stabilize him.
 He was transferred to the 12 October Hospital in Madrid where he underwent six hours of surgery to repair his fractured jaw.
 He left the intensive care unit on 24 May after recovering from surgery.
 He went back to the hospital in critical condition on 28 May due to acute respiratory failure that required ventilation through a breathing tube due to swelling from an infection.
 He left the hospital on 6 June after recovering once again.

 After the accident, Aparicio fired his manager Simon Casas who had said in an interview that Aparicio would not be able to psychologically recover so quickly.
 Aparicio made a return to bullfighting in Pontevedra on 1 August, ten weeks after the accident.
 He later revealed that on the day of the accident, he had competed with a broken middle finger on his left hand.